ShadeCoder7/Portfolio/README.md

 - Completing the **Work Experience** section.
 - Adding screenshots for the **Projects** section.
 - Enhancing accessibility and refining details across the site.
+- Implementing a **day mode**, as the site currently only supports night mode.

 ---